se-edu/se-book/codeQuality/commentMinimally/intermediate/explainWhatWhyNotHow/text.md

 <tip-box>

-:package: Example: This method is possibly buggy because the implementation does not seem to match the comment.
+{{ icon_example }} Example: This method is possibly buggy because the implementation does not seem to match the comment.
 In this case the comment could help the reader to detect the bug.

 ```java
 /** Removes all spaces from the {@code input} */